pranay-vohra/DropAt/README.md

 This project is licensed under a **custom no-redistribution license**.

 It is intended solely for portfolio and demonstration purposes.
-All rights reserved © 2025 Pranay Sharma.
+All rights reserved © 2025 Pranay Vohra.
 Use, copying, or distribution of the code is not permitted.

 For any licensing or collaboration inquiries, please contact me directly.